 - inflammatory bowel disease; focus on genitourinary consequences of MS like bladder over-activity and neurogenic bladder, pelvic floor spasticity, pelvic and genital pain

 - amyotrophic lateral sclerosis (ALS)

-For Dr. Paduch to certification patient for medical use of marijuana, the patient must be registered in electronic medical system used by Dr. Paduch’s office).
+For Dr. Paduch to certification patient for medical use of marijuana, the patient must be registered in the electronic medical system used by Dr. Paduch’s office).
 Both the established or new patient of Dr. Paduch’s can qualify.
 For new patient’s medical records supporting the necessity for medical marijuana need to be provided.
 As an alternative, appropriate evaluation by Dr. Paduch will be performed to fulfill the criteria for medical marijuana.
 Patient’s health insurance may cover the assessment of medical conditions which may qualify patient for medical marijuana use, please check with your health plan.

 Visit for new patient certification is not covered by insurance and payment in cash or by check or credit cards is required at the time of the visit.
 The visit for certification of the new patient is different from appointment for medical evaluation and recommendations of different treatment options.
-New patient certification is a time-consuming process which has to be performed by registered practitioner hence one-time fee is required for each new patient certification.
+New patient certification is a time-consuming process that has to be performed by a registered practitioner hence the one-time fee is required for each new patient certification.
 The certification is good for up to one year.